APogue/APogue.github.io/projects/codebook.md

   → `accusatory`, `fear/distress`, `defensive`, `defiant`, `conciliatory`, `solidarity`, `combination`
   - `accusatory` → Attributes blame or wrongdoing to another group or actor with moral judgment or indignation
     *e.g., “Admin has failed us,” “They are complicit”*
-  - `fear/distress` → Emphasizes emotional vulnerability, fear, or a sense of being targeted or unsafe
+  - `fear/distress` → Emphasizes emotional vulnerability, fear, or a sense of being targeted, unsafe, or endangered
-    *e.g., “They targeted us,” “We no longer feel safe on campus”*
+    *e.g., “They targeted us,” “We no longer feel safe on campus”, "We were physically threatened"*
   - `defensive` → Justifies or defends the group’s own actions or counters criticisms
-    *e.g., “We followed the rules,” “This was mischaracterized…”*
+    *e.g., “We acted within policy…”, “This was misrepresented…”*
-  - `defiant` → Rejects authority or consequences with disdain, resistance, or confrontation
-    *e.g., “You’re fascist aggressors,” “Don’t obey in advance”*
+  - `defiant` → Rejects authority or consequences with pride, disdain, or resistance *e.g., “You’re fascist aggressors,” “Don’t obey in advance”*
+  - `mobilizing/escalatory` → Urges greater collective action, confrontation, or disruption; a call to action, a threat to escalate, or both
+    *e.g., “Join us at noon!”, “If they don’t agree, we'll shut it down!”*
-  - `conciliatory` → Seeks reconciliation, mutual understanding, or de-escalation
+  - `conciliatory` → Seeks compromise, mutual understanding, or de-escalation
     *e.g., “We welcome dialogue,” “Let’s find common ground”*
   - `solidarity` → Expresses emotional identification with or support for another group’s cause
     *e.g., “We stand with…”*
-  - `combination` → Multiple distinct tones present across the response (e.g., fear + accusation)
+  - `combination` → Multiple distinct tones present in the response (e.g., fear + accusation)
 <br><br>
 - **`institutional_positioning`**
   How the incident was framed in administrative narratives